Flambino/week_sauce/README.md

 ## Odds and ends

-The gem was extracted from a Rails 3.2 app, and requires Ruby 1.9.3 or higher.
-The requirement is undoubtedly overkill, but the code currently uses the 1.9+ hash syntax.
-It could probably be converted very easily though (feel free!).
+The gem was extracted from a Rails 3.2 app, and requires Ruby 1.9.2 or higher.
+The requirement is undoubtedly overkill, but the specs currently use the 1.9+ hash syntax.
+It could be converted very easily though (feel free!).

-The code has good test coverage (using RSpec), but hasn't been tested outside of Ruby 1.9.3.
+The code has good test coverage (using RSpec), and is tested against [a few 1.9 and 2.0 rubies using TravisCI](https://travis-ci.org/Flambino/week_sauce).